AGOberprieler/GinJinn2/README.md

     This command uses a trained model to predict objects for new, unlabeled images.
 It provides several optional types of output: a COCO annotation file, object visualization on the original images, and cropped images (segmentation masks) for each predicted object.

-Concrete workflows including more complex examples are described in XYZ.
+Concrete workflows including more complex examples are described at [Getting Started](https://ginjinn2.readthedocs.io/en/latest/getting_started.html) and [Example Applications](https://ginjinn2.readthedocs.io/en/latest/example_applications.html).

 ## License